Skip to content

 • Cases: each case has a match value and nested steps

-• Optional Default / fallback case
+• Optional Default / fallback case when your flow needs one

 Use Try / Catch when a step can fail and you want a controlled result.